Two River Computer Logo

 Take a Phishing Test to Hone Your Skills

 97% of people are unable to recognize a sophisticated phishing email.
 But you can hone your skills by taking phishing awareness testing, which helps you learn to identify phishing attacks.
 Make use of an email address validator tool to be sure that only valid emails will end up on your list.
+You should also be using an email address from 10 Minute Mail to add a layer of security between you and the websites you sign up for.

 There are many you can find for free online, here is a phishing test from PhishingBox.